maxmheinze/macrometrics/exam_sample_questions.md

 #### Give an intuition for the Minnesota prior setup.
 State how the prior mean is defined and briefly explain why.

+Sophia: The Minessota prior incorporates the idea of shrinkage, which is a way to regularize or shrik the coefficient estimates to zero.
+It adresses the issue of overfitting and instability that can arise when estimating the VAR models with a large number of varaibles (curse of dimensionality).
+The key idea behind the Missesota prior is to impose a hierarchical structure on the coefficients of the VAR model.
+Insted of assuming a common prior for all the coefficients, the Minnesota prior allows for different amounts of shirinkage for each coefficient based on its lag order and the variable it corresponds to.

+The Prior mean ist defined by E[A] = (I, 0, ... , 0).
+The mean is zero exept for the elements corresponding to the fist own lag of the dependent varaible in each equation.
+This induces a higher consistency and pushes the system towards random walk behavior.

 ---

 #### Write down a $\mathrm{VAR}(p)$ model in reduced form.
 Explain what is meant by the curse of dimensionality.